Our triple-bottom line approach to sustainability in practice.

 GROUSE MOUNTAIN REFUGE FOR ENDANGERED WILDLIFE

 A research, education and conservation centre, Grouse Mountain's Refuge is home to two orphaned Grizzly Bears living in a protected 5 acre habitat.
-It is also home to a Timber Wolf retired from the film industry.
-GMREW is also participating in an urgent spotted owl rehabilitation program, a world-wide study on hummingbirds and aims to raise public awareness about the challenges faced by wildlife in our province.
+GMREW is also participating in an urgent northern spotted owl captive breeding program, a world-wide study on hummingbirds and aims to raise public awareness about the challenges faced by wildlife in our province.

-Over 15,000 school children participate in Grouse Mountain’s highly subsidized Adventures in Education Programs every year.
-Our programming always has an environmental or historic education component (Birds in Motion, Eco Walks, Lumberjack Shows, Wildlife Ranger Talks).
+Over 20,000 school children participate in Grouse Mountain’s highly subsidized Adventures in Education Programs every year.
+Our programming always has an environmental, historic education, and First Nations component (Birds in Motion, Eco Walks, Lumberjack Shows, Wildlife Ranger Talks).

 FIRST NATIONS PARTNERSHIP